|

 Along the lines of the above tip, failing to create an optimized landing page for each PPC ad is also a missed opportunity.
 When a customer clicks through from a PPC, it is likely their first time visiting your website so you’ll want to put your best foot forward.
 Give them your main selling points, make them a special offer and do whatever it is that you do to get your foot in the door.

 Meanwhile, repeat visitors may not want to be bogged down by the hard sell when they navigate through your page in a normal fashion.
 Plus, you might not want to offer your killer 40 percent off deal to every single customer.
-The more you know about your customer, the better you can tailor their experience on your web page.
-Use the presumptions you can glean from a PPC campaign to your advantage.

 3. Writing Generic Ad Copy